-Parking shall primarily be located to the rear of the market building when viewed from the parkway, unless the Board determines that the applicant has offered a superior design alternative that is more consistent with the character of the Parkway, improves open space preservation, provides protections for the nearby conservation areas, and improves traffic flow and pedestrian and bike access to the development and in the vicinity of the site.
+Parking for the development shall be provided in an area to the rear of the market building when viewed from the parkway.
 The standards for parking areas set out in Section VII shall not be applicable.
-Parking shall be provided at the rate of 5 spaces per 1,000 square feet of commercial space, 1 space for each studio or one-bedroom apartment and 1 space for every 2 units reserved for guests of the residential building.
+Parking shall be provided at the rate of 5 spaces per 1,000 square feet of commercial space, 1 space for each studio or one-bedroom apartment and 1 1⁄2 spaces for each two-bedroom apartment.
 Parking spaces shall be no less than 8.5 feet by 18 feet.
 Aisles shall be 22 feet wide one way and 24 feet wide two way.
 The driveway accessing the parking lot shall have vehicle lanes at least 12 feet wide and provision shall be made for bicyclists.
+There may be two lanes at the outgoing approach to the parkway, one for left turns and the other for right turns.